RVCC-IDMX/template-vsc-profile/README.md

 ### Step 4: Commit and Push Your Changes

-Since you've added a new file (`welcome-cats-dots.svg`) to your repository, you need to commit and push it to complete the assignment:
+Since you've added a new file (`welcome-cats-dots.svg`) to your repository, you need to commit and push it:

 1. **Stage the new file**
    - Open the Source Control panel (click the branch icon in the left sidebar)